Florida Workers’ Compensation Attorneys

 - File a Loss of Wages Claim.
 You have the right to file this claim if a doctor puts you on medical leave for more than seven consecutive days.

 Your employer and its insurance company have 21 days to notify you whether they accept or deny your Pensacola workers’ comp claim.
 If your claim is denied, you may file a claim petition with the Florida Division of Workers’ Compensation.
 Your claim will be assigned to a workers’ comp judge who will hold a hearing and determine whether you are eligible for benefits.
 You can appeal the judge’s decision to the Workers’ Compensation Appeal Board and, if necessary, to state court.

 At any point during the process, the insurance company may make a settlement offer.
 We advise injured workers to seek a legal review of any settlement offer.
 Only a qualified Pensacola workers’ comp attorney can tell whether the settlement is sufficient to cover your past and future medical expenses and lost wages.

 Although it may all sound very complicated, it doesn’t have to be.
-Our Pensacola workers’ compensation attorneys explain every detail so you can make informed decisions as we stick by you through the entire process.
+Our Pensacola workers’ compensation lawyers will explain every detail, so you can make informed decisions as we stick by you through the entire process.